Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 - Patience – Don’t interrupt students when they are speaking.
 Practice “the pause” – wait a few seconds before responding, giving thought to their comments or questions first.

-- Validation – Allow students to voice their opinions, even if you disagree.
-Show them by example, how to respectfully disagree without belittling or disregarding their beliefs or views.
+- Validation – Allow students to voice their opinions, even if you disagree with them.
+Show them by example how to respectfully disagree without belittling or disregarding their beliefs or views.
 Validating them builds confidence and helps them open up to you more.

-- Explicitly teach respect – Use these lessons that address such topics as respect in the classroom.
+- Explicitly teach respect – Use these lessons, which address topics such as respect in the classroom.
 Teaching respect has a considerable effect on the classroom community.

 8. Positive Student-Teacher Relationships Includes Parents